View / Print / Download as PDF

 True and valid rhema (spoken word) of God will always match the written Word of God, but it is very important to remember that the rhema came first.
 Before the Bible existed, God was speaking.
 Before the Bible existed, God was relating to men.
 God utters His Word to each of us for each day.
 This is His plan and approach.
 This is His way.
 We need the written Word of God to be in our minds because it is the very language that God has chosen to speak through.
 It is a spiritual language which contains spiritual truth and reality, but the basis of walking the “right way” is hearing His voice and receiving His supply of nourishment on a daily basis.

 I will close with a bold statement which is intended primarily provoke some thought.
+This statement is backed up by the rest of Exodus 16 where the children of Israel did not apply God’s instruction for how to gather and eat the manna.
 We can forsake the Lord in favor of the written Word of God when we partake of the Word of God in the “wrong way”.
 We can partake of the knowledge of God in our own way.
 It is clear from this passage that we are to partake from what is served to us on a daily basis according to the speaking (i.e. voice) of the Lord.
 In order to walk in the “right way”, we have need to partake of the “bread from heaven” in the “right way”.